lucioveloso/lambda-toolkit/README.md

 * projectname: The lambda name to be imported in from your AWS environment.

+###### set-default-role

+Create a default lambda role used to create lambda functions if a specified role name is not typed.

+Required argument:

+* rolename: The Role name ARN.

+###### delete-default-role

+Delete the default lambda role used to create lambda functions if a specified role name is not typed.

 ###### create-star

 Create in one command the Queue, the Lambda Proxy and a Lambda Project to you.